Olympic Deadlift World Record

 In 2010, Eddie won the Elite Strongman Competition on his first attempt.
 A year later he won the UK's strongest man contest, tearing an arm tendon in the process.
 In 2012, he placed in his first World’s Strongest Man event.

-After winning the 2018 World's Strongest Man competition, Eddie announced his intention to step down from elite level lifting due to health concerns.
+After winning the 2019 World's Strongest Man competition, Eddie announced his intention to step down from elite level lifting due to health concerns.
+He still holds the current deadlift world record.

 The world record for the combination of the squat, deadlift and bench press gives you the powerlifting total.

-Ray Williams insa phenomenon in the world of powerlifting.
+Ray Williams is a phenomenon in the world of powerlifting.
 He has been training for a relatively short period of time and yet has risen to the top of a very elite group.
 How has he done it?

 Williams hates to fail . . .